Genomon-Project/paplot-doc/howto_ca.rst

 * The barplot at the top panel displays the distribution of the breakpoints of the CAs in the cohort.
 * The circular plots below illustrate the `CIRCOS-like <http://circos.ca>`_ profile of the CAs for each sample, where two edges of a curved line represent the breakpoints of each CA.

-| When you select a region in the barplot at the top, samples having any of the breakpoints in the selected region are highlighted (when Style of selected graphs are set to "Highlight selected graphs") or the samples without any of the breakpoints in the region dissapears ("Hide non-selected graphs").
+| When you select a region in the barplot at the top, samples having any of the breakpoints in the selected region are highlighted (when Style of selected graphs are set to "Highlight selected graphs") or the samples without any of the breakpoints in the region disappears ("Hide non-selected graphs").

 .. image:: image/sv_operation1.PNG
   :scale: 100%